vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 We could use an alternative metric instead of estimated JSON size.

 - *Network bytes* This provides a more accurate picture of the actual data being received and sent by Vector, but will regularly produce different sizes for an incoming event to an outgoing event.
 - *In memory size* The size of the event as held in memory.
-This may be more accurate in determining the amount of memory Vector will be utilizing at any time, will often be less accurate compared to the data being sent and recieved which is often JSON.
+This may be more accurate in determining the amount of memory Vector will be utilizing at any time, will often be less accurate compared to the data being sent and received which is often JSON.

 ## Outstanding Questions

 - Should the default be to not emit tags?
 Could the default be different for OP users and standard Vector users?
 - What should the source be tagged as for events that go through a transform that could potentially combine one event from multiple sources - eg. `reduce`?
 - What should the source be for events that come from no source (emitted by the `lua` transform)?
 - Not all sources will have a `service`.
 Should we default the service to a value, emit a null service tag